 Black Cat Names from Popular Culture

 Our favorite inspiration tends to come from books, television, and movies.
 We LOVE picking out our favorite characters when we look at naming our pets.
 And when you consider ideas for your black cat, endless possibilities appear.
-You have characters that dress in black, other creatures that don the sleek ebony look, or black cats that may not have achieved famous status quite yet.
+You have characters dressed in black, other creatures that don the sleek ebony look, or black cats that may not have achieved famous status quite yet.
 These heroes (or villains!) may be just the black cat name you’ve been searching for.
 (And, in case you haven’t figured it out yet, I am a complete and shameless geek)

 - Bagheera (A true black panther, he serves as Mowgli’s mentor in The Jungle Book – in the original book by Rudyard Kipling and the movies)